The-Lennzer/TORN/README.md

 </pre>

 TORN also supports
-{( ONE SHOULD NOTE THAT THESE ARE BEING BUILT RIGHT NOW)}
 - retries with optional backoff ✔
 - dead letter queue for failed jobs ✔
-- metrics logging for each jobs
+- metrics logging for each jobs ✔
-- concurrency using p-queues
+- concurrency using p-queues ✔

 These are currently being worked on and will be available for TORN-v1.0.0